Stories

 Bess with Bee

-Bess with E
+Bess with CE

 Once the Corps returned to Post, Bess became a favorite topic when talking to Cadets.
 They loved her and respected her.
-I have let a few cadets and a few of my people drive her.
+I let a few cadets and a few of my people drive her.
 The Commandant let me photograph her inside Barracks.

 My daughter was the second person to drive Bess.
-She took her around the Parade Ground at VMI.
-You could still do that in 2005.
+She took her around the Parade Ground at VMI - you could still do that in 2005.
 She took a couple of laps, hitting 55 in a 15 zone.

-E can drive; E doesn't care.
+CE can drive; CE doesn't care.

 To begin, I carefully removed the Town and Country sticker revealing her name, "Bess," while removing Bessemer.